Characters of the Guilty Gear series: Colin Vernon E. Groubitz

 A current/76th President of the United States in the current Guilty Gear timeline as of Xrd, with his predecessor Erica Bartholomew as his vice-president.
-He used to love football before entering the political world while keeping his football and his family photo at the White House as mementos.
-Sometimes in the past, Vernon lost his organic right arm and being given a mechanical one, which can be used as a weapon to defend himself from danger, such as being able to switch between combat mode or long-range.
-He plays an important role in Strive.
+He used to love football before entering the political world, keeping his football and his family photo at the White House as mementos.
+Sometime in the past, Vernon lost his right arm and was given a mechanical one, which can be used as a weapon to defend himself from danger, such as being able to switch between combat mode or long-range.
+He plays an important role in the base and Dual Rulers stories of Strive, serving as an important adviser to Sol about being parents, especially during an important wedding of the latter's daughter, Dizzy.